 Subsidized Federal Direct Loan Summary

 Students must have an unmet need, as determined by the FAFSA to qualify for a Subsidized Direct Student Loan.
-The federal government will pay the interest owed on a subsidized loan while the student is enrolled in at least six credit hours and making satisfactory academic progress as determined by the school.
+The federal government will pay the interest owed on a subsidized loan while the student is enrolled in at least six credit hours and during the student’s grace period.

 Unsubsidized Federal Direct Loan Summary

 Before MCC can certify an Unsubsidized Direct Loan, eligibility for a Subsidized Direct Loan will be determined.
 The Unsubsidized Loan is not a need-based loan.
-The borrower is responsible for paying the interest on this loan while in school as well as through the life of the loan.
+The borrower is responsible for paying the interest accrued on the loan after disbursement as well as during the life of the loan.

 To Apply for a Federal Direct Student Loan